PhyllisWong/movie-search/README.md

 ### Testing
-This API currently has 100% routes coverage.
+This API currently has 100% test coverage.

 To run the tests: